Trails

 Trail: Historical Walking Tour of Jewish Hull

 Description: The history of Hull as a Jewish centre and transmigration port for Jews is a very important and intersting one.
 This tour of Jewish Hull has been researched and written by the Hull Jewish Archive Committee over the last two years and was launched as an attractive guide and map.
 We are very pleased that the Committee has kindly agreed to additionally place their trail on the JTrails web-site for personal enjoyment and research.
-The trail is copy-right (June 2008) to the HJAC and further inquiries can be made to Hull Jewish Archive Committee, 30 Pryme Street, Anlaby HU10 6SH
+The trail is copy-right June 2008 to the HJAC and further inquiries can be made to Hull Jewish Archive Committee, 30 Pryme Street, Anlaby HU10 6SH.
+We hope that many are able to visit the trail while Hull is the official City of Culture 2017.

 logo